Category Archives: politics

 Robert E. Buxbaum August 27, 2014.
 This essay owes special thanks to a Princeton chum, Val Martinez.
 Though my training is in engineering, I’ve written hobby pieces on art, governance, history, and society.
 Check out the links at right.

-Grammar on the high seas, pirate joke
+Grammar on the high seas, pirate joke, trans ready

 Grammar Pirate by Scott Clark, 2013.